-Based on the review of available information, the Municipality of South Bruce contains sufficient land, free of known economically exploitable natural resources, to accommodate the required repository's facilities.
+Based on the review of available information, the Township of Huron-Kinloss contains sufficient land, free of known economically exploitable natural resources, to accommodate the required repository's facilities.

-The review of available information indicates that there are no known oil and gas pools within the Municipality of South Bruce.
-Four historic exploration wells drilled within the Municipality for hydrocarbon exploration resulted in dry holes with no production.
-There are currently no operating mines within the Municipality.
-There is no record of metallic mineral production in the past, and no exploration potential for metallic minerals has been identified within the Municipality of South Bruce.
-Known non-metallic mineral resources in the region include bedrock-derived crushed stone, natural surficial sand and gravel resources, salt and building stone.
-Current licensed non-metallic mineral extraction in the Municipality of South Bruce is limited to shallow sand and gravel resources.
-The risk that these resources pose for future human intrusion is negligible, as quarrying operations would be limited to shallow depths.
+The review of available information indicates that there are no known oil and gas pools within the Township of Huron-Kinloss.
+Seven historic exploration wells that were drilled within the Township of Huron-Kinloss resulted in one recorded oil show, no oil or gas production, and all wells have been abandoned.

+There are currently no operating mines within the Township of Huron-Kinloss.
+There is no record of metallic mineral production in the past, and no exploration potential for metallic minerals has been identified within the Township.
+Current licensed non-metallic mineral extraction in the Township of Huron-Kinloss is limited to sand and gravel resources.
+The risk that these resources pose for future human intrusion is negligible, as quarrying operations would be limited to very shallow depths.